Dental Implants – Annapolis, MD

 Since dental implants are meant to replace the root of the tooth, not just the crown, you can expect many restorative benefits.
 Not only do implants help you regain your fullest biting force possible, but they also help you maintain your youthful appearance.
 A restored root makes it easy for blood to flow to your face, helping you prevent premature sagging and a hollowing out of the cheeks.
 A stronger biting force simply means that you’ll be able to eat all the tough foods you may have struggled with in the past.

-Furthermore, dental implants are meant to last for decades without worry of failure.
-In fact, their success rates reach as high as 98 percent after a 10-year period.
+Furthermore, dental implants are meant to last for decades without the worry of failure.
+In fact, their success rates reach as high as 98 percent after 10 years.
 This proves them to be a tooth replacement option that you can rely on!

 Our experienced dentists at Chambers Family Dentistry will help you determine which type of dental implant restoration will best fit your needs.
 Consider your options below!

 There is no single estimate for how much dental implants will cost.
 Some patients only need one implant while others could need as many as six.
-Sometimes multiple preliminary treatments could be required while in other cases we can move on to the implant placement stage right away.
-Regardless of what the final price ends up being, our team will work with you to make sure that the treatment is as affordable as possible.
+Sometimes, multiple preliminary treatments could be required while in other cases, we can move on to the implant placement stage right away.
+Regardless of the final price, our team will work with you to make sure that the treatment is as affordable as possible.
 Here are some things that you should keep in mind when considering the overall cost of implants.